Biden and Italy's Meloni to hold talks at time of worries about Ukraine, political headwinds at home

 Ahead of Meloni's visit, White House officials said they don't have good answers for allies about finding an end to the impasse with House Republicans and reopening the American spigot of aid to Kyiv that's badly needed as Ukraine tries to fend off Russia's invasion.

-It will be the second meeting between Biden and Meloni in about seven months.
+Friday's meeting is the second between Biden and Meloni in about seven months.
 Both leaders are grappling with war in the Middle East and Europe and looking to shore up their public standing.

-Biden, 81, has begun ramping for an all-but-certain rematch in November against former President Donald Trump, the likely GOP nominee.
-Biden's bid for a second term is complicated by the electorate's concern about his age, frustration among some Democrats over his handling of the Israel-Hamas war and mixed feelings about the state of the American economy.
+Biden has begun ramping up for an all-but-certain rematch in November against former President Donald Trump, the likely GOP nominee.
+Biden's bid for a second term is complicated by the electorate's concern about his age, 81, frustration among some Democrats over his handling of the Israel-Hamas war and mixed feelings about the state of the American economy.

 Polls show that Meloni's right-wing Brothers of Italy Party, which swept into power in 2022, still enjoys the most support in Italy, but it has seen a noticeable decline over the last year.
 Her bloc faced a setback this week when the candidate she campaigned for was defeated in regional elections on the Mediterranean island of Sardinia.